 without a fax machine.
 It is a vital media of identity

 in an office or an individual's contact address.

-a legally accepted document worldwide.
-People insist
+become a legally accepted document worldwide.
+People

-convenience and safety it offers.
+benefits, convenience and safety it offers.

-is Internet Faxing?
+Is Internet Faxing?

 Internet Faxing or IP Faxing is basically the convergence